 Comment: The text defining a sensor appears to be limited to electronic sensors.
 In some accessibility devices, although the output is usually an electronic signal, the input may be mechanical.
 We ask you to consider a small revision as below:

-Suggested text: 3.1.35 Sensor [b-ITU-T Y.4105] [b-ITU-T Y.4113]: An electronic device that senses a physical condition or chemical compound and delivers an electronic signal proportional to the observed characteristic.
+Suggested text: 3.1.35 Sensor [b-ITU-T Y.4105] [b-ITU-T Y.4113]: A device that senses a physical condition or chemical compound and delivers an electronic signal proportional to the observed characteristic.

 Note: It is suggested to remove “electronic”, as a sensor is not necessarily required to be an electronic device.

 3.1.44 Virtual human body [b-ISO 18825-1]: Virtual human model for digital fitting in the apparel industry, including information such as size, shape, cross section, body texture and skeletal structure